joeatbayes/ip-address-manager/README.md

 * Changes must be written to persistent storage immediatley before response from service.
 * Must be able to produce a DNS zones file from the known IP address allocations allocations.
 * Service must allow multiple request so a single call can all allocation of many IP addresses needed for a complex enviornment.
 This should be returned in a format compatible for inclusion in a Heat script.
+* Provisioning & Recovery
-* Service must reload wiht all known mapping quickly in less than 5 minutes.
+Service must reload wiht all known mapping quickly in less than 5 minutes.
-* Service must update boht local and remote data store to allow re-setup after reboot.
+** Service must update boht local and remote data store to allow re-setup after reboot.
-* Service should reload without data loss provided primary data storage mount remains available upon provisioning a new service.
+** Service should reload without data loss provided primary data storage mount remains available upon provisioning a new service.
-* Service on restart must be able to restart with less than 5 seconds allocation loss from secondary storage upon failure of primary service and primary storage.
+** Service on restart must be able to restart with less than 5 seconds allocation loss from secondary storage upon failure of primary service and primary storage.

 # Design Nodes
 * We should support calling the service to get all the IP addresses needed for an enviornment so a file can be generated and the loaded with the [get file](https://docs.openstack.org/heat/latest/template_guide/software_deployment.html) command.